monojit18/AKSTraining-Basic-to-Pro/README.md

     - ###### Configure **Multi-site Listener**

-      - Users can reach to *Application Gateway* and ultimately to the AKS cluster in different ways
+      - InBound calls can reach to *Application Gateway* and ultimately to the AKS cluster in different ways
         - **dev** - for connecting to the *DEV* environment of the AKS cluster
         - **qa** - for connecting to the *QA* environment of the AKS cluster